ceph/ceph/doc/faq.rst

 CephFS with a single metadata server.
 The Ceph community is actively testing clusters with multiple metadata servers for quality assurance.
-Once Ceph's filesystem running multiple metadata servres passes QA muster, `Inktank`_  will provide commercial support for CephFS large scale production systems.
+Once Ceph's filesystem running multiple metadata servres passes QA muster, `Inktank`_  will provide commercial support for CephFS with multiple metadata servers.

 .. _Inktank: http://inktank.com